JustinHoyt/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 ## Uploading Files and Graphics
-Graphics allows for you to better customize what you would like to have your users see, and provide a better User Interface.
+When developing a SmartDeviceLink application you must remember these two things when using graphics:

+1. You may be connected to a Head Unit that does not have the ability to display graphics.
+2. You must upload images from your mobile device to the Head Unit before using them in a template.

 To learn how to use these graphics once they are uploaded, please see [Displaying Information > Text, Images, and Buttons](Displaying Information/Text, Images, and Buttons).

-When developing an application using SmartDeviceLink, two things must always be remembered when using graphics:

-1. You may be connected to a head unit that does not display graphics.
-2. You must upload them from your mobile device to Core before using them.

-### Detecting if Graphics are Supported
+### Checking if Graphics are Supported
-Being able to know if graphics are supported is a very important feature of your application, as this avoids you uploading unneccessary images to the head unit.
-In order to see if graphics are supported, take a look at `SDLManager`'s `registerResponse` property once in the completion handler for `startWithReadyHandler`.
+Before uploading images to a Head Unit you should first check if the Head Unit supports graphics.
+If it does not, you should avoid uploading unneccessary image data.
+To determine if graphics are supported check the `SDLManager`'s `registerResponse` property once the `SDLManager` has started successfully.

 !!! note
-If you need to know how to create and setup `SDLManager`, please see [Getting Started > Integration Basics](Getting Started/Integration Basics).
+If you need to know how to create the `SDLManager`, please see [Getting Started > Integration Basics](Getting Started/Integration Basics).
 !!!

 #### Objective-C